Elder Academics & Course Descriptions

 The goal of this course is to help students build a foundation of personal finance skills for success in their personal lives and for the business world.
 This course follows the Dave Ramsey Financial Peace curriculum.

+Students enrolling in Advanced Accounting must also enroll in Business Ethics.
 Advanced Accounting students are given more analytical and theoretical knowledge of accounting to help prepare them for college accounting and work experience in the field.
 A consistent grade of 85, the recommendation of the Accounting teacher as well as approval of the Advanced Accounting teacher and a sincere interest in Accounting are the prerequisites for the Advanced Accounting course.
 This course is available for college credit.
+This is a College Credit Plus course.
+Students and their parents must complete the applicable paperwork through the credit granting institution and the state to earn the college credit.

 Students will receive an in-depth analysis of the legal issues and challenges in starting a business through, and including, conducting an initial public offering.
 The course will review the legal issues and tools to form, grow and manage a business throughout this process.
 Students interested in ultimately forming a business, majoring in business courses in college, and those students possibly considering law school will benefit from this course.
 This course is available for college credit.